 imaging within one year of a low back pain diagnosis, amounting to over 3 million Americans every year .
 Half of all patients with low back pain believe that getting imaging is necessary to manage their pain .
 Are you one of them?
 Current guidelines from the American College of Physicians state that imaging should only be ordered if you are experiencing severe neurological changes or other clinical “red flags” .
 A systematic review in 2012 went as far to say that imaging added no benefit or improvements in clinical outcomes .

-Imaging will only allow us to see structural changes within the spine.
+Imaging will only allow us to see structural changes in the spine.
 You may be tempted to point to a bulging disc or a shrinking joint space and say, “Aha!
 There’s my pain!”
 But research consistently shows that imaging results and pain do not correlate.
 In fact, our bodies naturally degenerate with age.
 Studies have shown that a significant portion of the pain-free population will show similar changes on an MRI as a patient who complains of back pain .
 One research group found that number to be as high as 76% of older adults !
 Another study was not even able to predict which people with whiplash injuries would have the most pain based on radiographic findings .Imaging abnormalities are common in everyone, even those without pain.
 Click To Tweet

 Central sensitization, as discussed before, can explain why people with similar degeneration can present with wildly different symptoms.
 They may have the same herniated disc sending the same signals to the brain, but one brain is primed to perceive pain while the other is not.
 Millions of middle-aged adults are walking, running, and working with bulging discs right now and no pain.
 As scary as structural changes may appear on imaging, they have no statistical relationship with pain!
 Chronic pain exists in the brain, not the body.